haru8603/CovidSuicidePublic/README.md

 # Covid Suicide
 Replication code for **the impact of reduced mobility on suicide during the COVID-19 pandemic**.
+All code are written in Stata17 and run in Jupyter Notebook.
 The data are available on request to corresponding authors.

 # Install